pachun/old.pachun.github.io/_posts/2016-04-03-beginning-tdd-start-by-hardcoding-to-get-a-green-test.md

 different.
 Different to the point where its purpose is no longer obvious.
 Its name isn't `is_even?()` anymore and it's 20 lines long now.

-Diane comes along, with the perfectly valid intention of adding some new great feature to our app.
-In the process of doing so, she TDD's her feature and changes what used to be named our `is_even?()` function to have this line at the
+Developer Diane comes along, with the intention of adding a new feature to the app.
+She changes what used to be named our `is_even?()` function to have this line at the bottom:
-bottom:

 ```ruby
 return true
 ```

-She runs the test and they all pass.
-However, back when you added your feature without properly driving it out with tests, you added code contingent upon the assumption that this function returned false when passed an odd number:
+She runs the tests and they all pass.
+However, back when we added our feature without properly driving it out with tests, we added code contingent upon the assumption that this function returned false when passed an odd number: